virbula/proxmox-backup/docs/maintenance.rst

 The garbage collection (GC) process is performed per datastore and is split into two phases:

-- Phase one: Mark
+- Phase one (Mark):

-  All index files are read, and the access time of the referred chunk files is updated.
+  All index files are read, and the access time (``atime``) of the referenced chunk files is updated.

-- Phase two: Sweep
+- Phase two (Sweep):

+  The task iterates over all chunks and checks their file access time against a cutoff time.
+The cutoff time is given by either the oldest backup writer instance, if present, or 24 hours and 5 minutes after the start of garbage collection.

-  The task iterates over all chunks, checks their file access time, and if it is older than the cutoff time (i.e., the time when GC started, plus some headroom for safety and Linux file system behavior), the task knows that the chunk was neither referred to in any backup index nor part of any currently running backup that has no index to scan for.
-As such, the chunk can be safely deleted.
+  Garbage collection considers chunk files with access time older than the cutoff time to be neither referenced by any backup snapshot's index, nor part of any currently running backup job.
+Therefore, these chunks can safely be deleted.

+  Chunks within the grace period will not be deleted and logged at the end of the garbage collection task as *Pending removals*.

+.. note:: The grace period for backup chunk removal is not arbitrary, but stems from the fact that filesystems are typically mounted with the ``relatime`` option by default.
+This results in better performance by only updating the ``atime`` property if a file has been modified since the last access or the last access has been at least 24 hours ago.

 Manually Starting GC
 ^^^^^^^^^^^^^^^^^^^^